ROHIT779/forecasting-retail-trade/README.md

 4. Copy the rows and paste these in a new excel sheet and save it.
 The analysis has been done on the new dataset.
 ## New dataset info
 The dataset contains Sales data for retail trade from Jan 1992 to May 2020.
+It is monthly data.
 ## What has been done
 Decomposing the data into its components, ie. Trend, Seasonal component, Irregular component.
-Predicting sales values for future months and years and comparison.
+A subset of the dataset is taken for training and the remaining is taken for comparison after forecasting.